How to Relax, Soothe Sore Feet

 Neuropathy treatments

 On the horizon, new therapies may use nerve growth factors, stem cell technology, and experimental drugs.
-The main message here is that help is available to those that are seek it.
+The main message here is that help is available for those who seek professional care.